UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction: Methodology

 \section{Methodology}

-\textbf{Method overview.} Our proposed method aims to reconstruct dynamic urban scenes by leveraging semantic information to effectively distinguish between static and dynamic elements.
+\textbf{Method overview.} Our proposed method aims to reconstruct dynamic urban scenes by leveraging semantic information to effectively distinguish between determined static and potentially dynamic elements.

-Given a sequence of images $\{I_t\}_{t=1}^T$ and corresponding LiDAR point clouds $\{P_t\}_{t=1}^T$ captured by a moving vehicle, we aim to reconstruct dynamic urban scenes.
+Given a sequence of images $\{I_t\}_{t=1}^T$ and the corresponding LiDAR point clouds $\{P_t\}_{t=1}^T$ captured by a moving vehicle, our aim is to reconstruct urban scenes.
 For each frame, semantic maps $\{S_t\}_{t=1}^T$ are predicted using an off-the-shelf pre-trained segmentation model.
-Based on our aforementioned insight, we develop a novel framework to intuitively represent dynamic elements in 4D and enhance the reconstruction of static elements.
+Building upon a uniformly dynamic Gaussian approach, which inherently applies time-dependent transformations to the global Gaussians, such as PVG~\cite{chen2023periodic}, we propose a novel framework that introduces semantic-aware improvement.
+Specifically, during training, we leverage the semantic attributes of each Gaussian to enforce constraints and adaptively adjust the properties of each Gaussian point.
+This allows us to effectively keep static elements unchanged across time, enforce consistency in low-texture regions, and intuitively capture potentially dynamic objects through a 4D representation.
+Our approach enhances the robustness and accuracy of urban scene reconstruction by combining the strengths of semantic guidance and dynamic Gaussian modeling.
+More details of pseudo algorithm for training are included in the supplementary material.

-Our method consists of three main elements (Figure~\ref{Main}): (1) semantic-guided decomposition that separates the scene into static and potentially dynamic Gaussians based on semantic information (Sec.~\ref{sec:decomposition}), (2) 4D Gaussians Splatting representation for dynamic scenes(Sec.~\ref{sec:dynamic}), and (3) a regularization method that enforces consistency in low-texture regions, particularly ground surfaces, through KNN-based optimization (Sec.~\ref{sec:static}).
+Our method consists of three main elements (Figure~\ref{Main}): (1) semantic-guided decomposition that separates the scene into static and potentially dynamic Gaussians based on semantic information (Sec.~\ref{sec:decomposition}), (2) a temporal-invariance regularization for all static points, ensuring they remain unchanged over time, and apply a KNN-based consistency constraint to low-texture regions for enhanced reconstruction fidelity (Sec.~\ref{sec:static}), and (3) a 4d Gaussians Splatting representation for potentially dynamic objects (Sec.~\ref{sec:dynamic}) .